rediacc/www/src/content/docs/en/cli/api-reference/list.md

 - User must be authenticated
 - Entity type is required and must be valid
 - Entity credential (GUID) is mandatory
-- Entity must exist in your company
+- Entity must exist in your organization
 - Access rules vary by entity type and user role
 - Maximum 5,000 records, default 500
 - Users can view their own history, admins see all